Catalan's constant: Properties

-There exist however partial results.
+However, partial results exist.
 It is known that infinitely many of the numbers β(2n) are irrational, where β(s) is the Dirichlet beta function.
-In particular at least one of β(2), β(4), β(6), β(8), β(10) and β(12) must be irrational, where β(2) is Catalan's constant.
-These results by Wadim Zudilin and Tanguy Rivoal are related to similar ones given for the odd zeta constants ζ(2n+1).
+In particular, at least one of β(2), β(4), β(6), β(8), β(10) and β(12) must be irrational, where β(2) is Catalan's constant.
+These results by Wadim Zudilin and Tanguy Rivoal are related to similar ones given for the odd zeta constants ζ(2n + 1).

 Catalan's constant is known to be an algebraic period, which follows from some of the double integrals given below.